West Meadow

 Year 1: 2026

 After the native seed is sown, it is vital to give the emerging seedlings optimal growing conditions for successful recruitment and establishment.
-This requires discouraging weed growth by mowing the entire meadow when it reaches no more than 10-inches.
-Mowing down to 4 to 6 inches throughout the first growing season will keep annual plant species from spreading seed and also allows more sunlight to reach the slower growing perennial native species just beginning to grow.
+This requires discouraging aggressive growth by mowing the entire meadow when it reaches no more than 10-inches.
+Mowing down to 4 to 6 inches throughout the first growing season will keep annual non-native plant species from spreading seed and also allows more sunlight to reach the slower growing perennial native species just beginning to grow.

 Year 2: 2027